PhilippeMoussalli/Biomedical-data-analysis/3) Cascaded filtering for ECG/readme.md

 **Derivative filter to remove baseline slow frequency drift from breathing**
 ![image info](./figures/derivative.PNG)

-**Comb filter for removal of powerline interfernce and its harmonics, this can be visualized through the powerspectrum of the original signal**
+**Comb filter for removal of powerline interfernce and its harmonics, this harmonics can be observed in the power spectrum of the original signal**
 ![image info](./figures/comb.PNG)

 ![image info](./figures/comb_freq.PNG)